Kushalsolanki1987/TestAutomation_API/README.md

 2. Import project in Eclipse or IntelliJ

-3. Build maven project (to download all dependencies) => Clean and Install
+3. Build maven project (to download all dependencies) => mvn clean install

 4. Run Command "mvn test verify" in cmd screen from the Project location.